ansys/pyensight/doc/source/calc_functions.rst

-Performs classical multivariate linear regression, predicting y = f(x0,x1,x2,x3,x4).
+Performs classical multivariate linear regression, predicting ``y = f(x0,x1,x2,x3,x4)``.
 The regression is performed at the current time step using all of the nodes/elements of the selected parts.
-At each node/element, the input values y, x0, x1, x2, x3, x4 and weight are evaluated and added as an observation to the regression with the supplied weight (in the range [0.0-1.0]).
-If the model does not require 5 inputs, any of them can be specified as the constant number 0.0 to drop it out.
-If the constant 1.0 is supplied as an input, an intercept will be computed.
-One is cautioned to avoid co-linearity in the inputs (especially easy when supplying constants as regressors).
-An example, to model simple linearity: y = Ax0 + B, the function parameters would be: ``StatRegSpa(plist, yvar, xvar, 1., 0., 0., 0., 1.)``.
-The example specifies that all observations be weighted the same.
-If weighting by element volume were desired, compute a field variable of element volume, normalized by the largest individual element volume and pass that variable as the weight.
+At each node/element, the input values y, x0, x1, x2, x3, and x4 and the weight are evaluated and added as an observation to the regression with the supplied weight (in the range [0.0-1.0]).
+If the model does not require five inputs, any of them can be specified as the constant number 0.0 to remove it.
+If the constant 1.0 is supplied as an input, an intercept is computed.
+You should avoid co-linearity in the inputs (which is especially easy when supplying constants as regressors).
+For example, to model simple linearity (``y = Ax0 + B``, the function parameters would be ``StatRegSpa(plist, yvar, xvar, 1., 0., 0., 0., 1.)``.
+This example specifies that all observations are to be weighted the same.
+If weighting by element volume is desired, compute a field variable of element volume, normalized by the largest individual element volume, and pass that variable as the weight.
 The function returns a scalar constant whose value is the R-squared value for the regression.

 The function parameters are defined as:

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 20 80

     * - y